sam-almighty/Activity-Tracker-with-LogDNA/getting-started.md

 ### 2. Add permissions to manage events
 {: #gs_step2_step2}

-After you set up your group, you can assign a common access policy to the group.
+After you set up your group, you must assign a common access policy to the group.
+Any policy that you set for an access group applies to all entities, users and service IDs, within the group.

-To grant a user administrator role to manage instances within a resource group in the account, the user must have an IAM policy for the {{site.data.keyword.at_full_notm}} service with the platform role **Administrator** within the context of the resource group.
+When you define the policy, you need to select a platform role and a service role:
+* Platform management roles cover a range of actions, including the ability to create and delete instances, manage aliases, bindings, and credentials, and manage access.
+The platform roles are administrator, editor, operator, viewer.
+Platform management roles also apply to account management services that enable users to invite users, manage service IDs, access policies, catalog entries, and track billing and usage depending on their assigned role on an account management service.
+* Service access roles define a user or service’s ability to perform actions on a service instance.
+The service access roles are manager, writer, and reader.

+To manage the {{site.data.keyword.at_full_notm}} service, a user needs the following roles:
+* Platform role: **Administrator**.
+* Service role: **Manager**.

-Complete the following steps to assign a policy to an access group through the UI:
+Complete the following steps to assign a policy through the UI:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**.
 2. Select **Access Groups**.